-By understanding the coming year’s trends, travel professionals can make strategic choices to double down on strengths and pivot towards rising markets and booking channels.
+By understanding the coming year’s booking trends, travel professionals can make strategic choices to double down on strengths and pivot towards rising markets and booking channels to make 2018 a real success.

-To share a preview of what we cover in the report, here's what we're noticing about how, when, and where travel consumers are booking.
+To share a preview of what we cover in the travel trends report, here's what we're noticing about how, when, and where travel consumers are booking.

 Where are consumers booking tours and activities?